baodahappy/JC-web/content/home/publications.md

 # This file represents a page section.
 headless: true
-active: false
+active: true

 # Order that this section appears on the page.
-weight: 90
+weight: 40

-title: Recent Publications
+title: Featured Publications
 subtitle: ''

 content: